-Workers are required to develop and exercise prudent judgment and sensitivity regarding appropriate physical interactions with Students.
+Representatives are required to develop and exercise prudent judgment and sensitivity regarding appropriate physical interactions with Students.

-Edmund Rice Education Australia expects that when physical contact with a Student is necessary within the teaching/learning experience, Workers must exercise caution to ensure that the contact is appropriate and acceptable for the duty to be performed.
+Edmund Rice Education Australia expects that when physical contact with a Student is necessary within the teaching/learning experience, Representatives must exercise caution to ensure that the contact is appropriate and acceptable for the duty to be performed.
+Representatives must not initiate unnecessary physical contact with a Student or do things of a personal nature that a Student can do for themselves, such as toileting or changing clothes.

 Examples of situations where physical contact with a Student may be necessary, beneficial and/or supportive include:

 - Assisting Students with special needs, for example to allow a Student to engage with a teaching/learning experience or the curriculum in general in accordance with School Policies and Disability Standards. - Assessing a Student who is injured or ill.
-One should advise the Student of what they intend to do and, where possible, seek the Student's consent and have a colleague present. - Teaching sport, music and other activities where physical handling of a Student is required to demonstrate a particular action or skill. - Comforting in a pastoral manner an upset Student. - Guiding a Student in a non-threatening manner. - Using a gentle tap on a Student's shoulder to gain his/her attention after verbal requests were unsuccessful. - Restraining a Student when the Student, other Students, Workers or others are being harmed or are in imminent danger of being harmed. - A congratulatory handshake or pat on the back. - Edmund Rice Education Australia expects that any physical contact as referred to in the above examples: - Is only acceptable if the contact is reasonable for the purpose of the management or care of theStudent. - Must be appropriate given the age, maturity, health or other characteristics of the Student. - Should be consistent with any individual behaviour education plan in place for that Student.
+One should advise the Student of what they intend to do and, where possible, seek the Student's consent and have a colleague present. - Teaching sport, music and other activities where physical handling of a Student is required to demonstrate a particular action or skill. - Restraining a Student (consistent with the School's policies regarding Restrictive Interventions) when the Student, other Students, Representatives or others are being harmed or are in imminent danger of being harmed. - A congratulatory handshake.

+Edmund Rice Education Australia expects that any physical contact as referred to in the above examples:

+- Is only acceptable if the contact is reasonable for the purpose of the management or care of theStudent. - Must be appropriate given the age, maturity, health or other characteristics of theStudent. - Should be consistent with any individual behaviour education plan in place for that Student.